 - Multi-game view where you can watch 4 games at once

 - Five alternate camera angles

 Unfortunately, like most sports, if a game is airing in your local market or it’s nationally televised, then it is subject to blackout.
 Use this tool to see what team is blacked-out in your area.

 While NHL.TV is a great solution for watching out of market games, what about in-market teams that aren’t streamed through FuboTV or other services?
 We can still use NHL.TV.
 We just need a way around the blackout.

 Getting Around the Blackout

 Services like NHL.TV blackout streaming based on the location of where you are streaming.
-Therefore, all you need to do is make it look like you are streaming from another location to use get around the blackout.
+Therefore, if you make it look like you are streaming from another location, you can get around the blackout.

 Setting up IPVanish to Watch NHL TV

 - Once you sign up, you will receive an email on how to download your IPVanish client.
 After that, it’s merely a matter of starting the client, logging in, and select a server in a location outside the TV market of the game you want to watch.

 - Your computer now looks like it’s in that region